Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 ## Some other notes:
 I will update source code every time a (somewhat) major version is released (Example: v0.2.0, v0.3.0, etc. Or a promised feature or different feature gets added)

 Discord User: Law Abiding Troller.
-I am in the Subnautica Moding discord server as LawAbidingTrollerSucksAtMods.
-DM or Ping me there
+I am in the Subnautica Moding discord server as LawAbidingTrollerIsOkAtMods.
+DM or Ping me there.
 # Changelog
 ## v0.1.0 (basically what this mod added to the game)